JacekWozniak12/JacekWozniak12/README.md

 ## Hi there 👋
 I'm interested in writing game mechanics both in theory as in practice.
-I'm looking for work.

 ## Languages
 - C#